Evolution of swarming behavior is shaped by how predators attack: Artificial Predation

 Our next experiment alters the mode of predation from a predator that attacks randomly selected locations to a predator that follows a random walk within the simulation environment.
 Shown in Figure~\ref{fig:attack-modes}B, after each attack made by this predator, it is then moved to a random location within 50 virtual meters of its previous location.
 This models a predator that persistently feeds on a group of prey, rather than ambushing.

-Figure~\ref{fig:sdc-artificial-selection} shows that swarming evolved quickly when the prey were attacked by a predator following a random walk\footnote{Evolution of prey behavior under Random Walk treatment: {http://dx.doi.org/10.6084/m9.figshare.658856}} (dark grey circles with a dashed line).
+Figure~\ref{fig:sdc-artificial-selection} shows that swarming evolved quickly when the prey were attacked by a predator following a random walk\footnote{Video: Evolution of prey under Random Walk treatment: \href{http://dx.doi.org/10.6084/m9.figshare.658856}{http://dx.doi.org/10.6084/m9.figshare.658856}} (dark grey circles).
 Notably, even by generation 40,000, prey experiencing random walk attacks formed significantly more cohesive swarms than prey experiencing random attacks.
-Thus, the random walk predator attack mode appears to capture an important aspect of predation that selects for selfish herd behavior.
+Thus, the random walk predator attack mode appears to capture an important aspect of predation that selects for swarming behavior.